-Table A.5 - Name attribute size for each SCSI transport protocol

-^a Any SCSI transport protocol may support the SCSI name string format (see SPC-4), resulting in names with the sizes shown in the iSCSI column.
+Table A.5 - Name attribute size for each SCSI transport protocol transport protocol standard does not specify a size for this attribute none = objects using this SCSI transport protocol do not have this attribute a Any SCSI transport protocol may support the SCSI name string format (see SPC-4), resulting in names with the sizes shown in the iSCSI column.

-^b Maximum size, including the terminating null character byte.
+b Maximum size, including the terminating null character byte.

-^c if the NAA is 2h (i.e., IEEE Extended), 3h (i.e., Locally Assigned), or 5h (i.e., IEEE Registered), then the size is eight bytes.
+c if the NAA is 2h (i.e., IEEE Extended), 3h (i.e., Locally Assigned), or 5h (i.e., IEEE Registered), then the size is eight bytes.
 If the NAA is 6h (i.e., IEEE Registered Extended), then the size is 16 bytes.